Photos

 Katelyn Tarver’s tour stop at Baby’s All Right proved that healing can sound like many things at once: a laugh through tears, a confession, and a room full of strangers singing like old friends.

-Touring in support of her third album, “Tell Me How You Really Feel,” Tarver transformed the intimate Brooklyn venue into a space for collective catharsis.
+Touring in support of her third album, “Tell Me How You Really Feel,” Tarver turned the intimate Brooklyn venue into a space for collective catharsis.
 The show moved between playful and piercing, finding humor in heartbreak without losing intimacy.

 What stood out most in Brooklyn was not only Tarver’s songwriting or growth as a performer, but also her resilience as she reshapes her identity while instilling hope after heartbreak in real time, one show at a time.